spatialthoughts/qgis-tutorials/source/docs/3/performing_table_joins.rst

   .. image:: /static/3/performing_table_joins/images/17.png
      :align: center

 18. Check the :guilabel:`Discard records which could not be joined`.
-This will eliminate the additional one record in the population table.
+This will eliminate any extra records in the population table.
 Click the :guilabel:`...` button under :guilabel:`joined layer` to select the output file location and select ``Save to File...``.

   .. image:: /static/3/performing_table_joins/images/18.png
      :align: center